kvietcong/kvietcong/README.md

 - Learn these programming languages
   - Go
   - Haskell/Plutus
+  - Swift
+  - Dart
   - C/C++
-- Look into Svelte (Cool video on it [here](https://youtu.be/AdNJ3fydeao))
 - Get decent at UI/UX (Styling Frameworks: Sass, TailwindCSS, Bulma, or something else cool)
-- Look into Flutter and Dart for app development
+- Look into Flutter for app development
 - Learn about embedded systems and system adminstration
-- Contribute to the decentralized web (IPFS, DLT)
+- Contribute to the decentralized web (IPFS, DLT, etc.)
 - Learn how to produce music
 - Learn how to draw